 high school transcripts.
 In the following headings, let us find more regarding SAT.

 How Many Sections Does the SAT Have?

 SAT test contains three sections.
 These three sections are Critical Reading, Mathematics and Writing.
 There are three sections each for Critical Reading, Math and Writing.
 There is also one variable section, relating to Critical Reading, Math or Writing.
-Therefore, the whole SAT test is divided into ten sub-sections.
-The in-depth information about SAT exam sections is given below.
+Therefore, the whole test is divided into ten sub-sections.
+The in-depth info on SAT sections is given below.

 What Are the SAT Test Sections?

-Information about SAT exam sections refers to the description of the three SAT sections.
+Information about SAT sections refers to the description of the three SAT sections.
 These three sections include the Critical Reading section, the Math section and the Writing section.
-Following are the detailed information about SAT exam sections:
+Following are the details on SAT sections:

 - Critical Reading Section: